Skip to Main Content

 left-side-image

-In August 2021, the IGF released a flagship report to answer the important questions about new mining technologies: New Tech, New Deal: Mining Policy Options in the Face of New Technology.
+A flagship IGF report to address the important questions about new mining technologies: New Tech, New Deal: Mining Policy Options in the Face of New Technology.
 The report specifically examines how technological developments will affect communities, governments, and mine operators and identifies how governments should respond to promote sustainable development through mining in the future.
 It surveys four broad types of “new deal” mining policies, that should:

 • Ensure any new jobs are contestable by locals